drupal-modules/rules_forms/README.txt

    form element information in the Rules forms settings.
 See below for more details.

- Using the "Set element properties" action
+ Using the "Set element attribute" action
  -----------------------------------------
  This is a short usage guide to build actions with the "Set any property" action: